yanguango/visual_sort/README.md

-#AVCaml
+#VisualSort

-AVCaml is a website to visualize algorithm, which is built on OCaml and Js_of_caml.
+VisualSort is a simple sorting visualization, which is built on OCaml and Js_of_caml.
 It's just my exercise when I learned OCaml and functional programming.

 #Requirements
 + OCaml